 - If bundle EAS information includes EAS bundle identifier, the ECS identifies all the EES(s) providing the same EAS bundle identifier.

 - If bundle EAS information includes a list of EASIDs, the ECS identifies the one or more EES which support all of the EASs within the same DNAI based on the EES DNAI information obtained in the EES profile.

+If the EES receives the EEC Triggering Service Indication in the request message, the ECS verifies whether the EEC Triggering Service is supported for the UE hosting the EEC.

 3. If the processing of the request was successful, the ECS responds to the EEC's request with a service provisioning response.
 If the ECS has identified the relevant EES(s) information, the service provisioning response includes a list of EDN configuration information, e.g. identification of the EDN, EDN service area, and the required information (e.g. URI, IP address) for establishing a connection to the EES.

-The ECS may provide associated EES(s) information (one ore more EES information) in the service provisioning response along with the bundle EAS information.
+The ECS may provide associated EES(s) information (one or more EES information) in the service provisioning response along with the bundle EAS information.

 If the alternative ECS(s) has been identified in step 2, the ECS sends a successful response including the Redirect information element containing the list of ECS(s) configuration information indicating that alternative ECS(s) is available for service provisioning request.
 The response may include information such as DNN and S-NSSAI for roaming UEs to establish a PDU session with the ECS as specified in 3GPP TS 23.548 [20].

 If the ECS is not provisioned with any EDN configuration information or is unable to determine either the EES information or the partner ECS information using the inputs in service provisioning request, UE-specific service information at the ECS or the ECSP's policy, the ECS shall reject the service provisioning request and respond with an appropriate failure cause.

+If the EEC Triggering Service Indication is provided in the request, the ECS includes in the response message the EEC Triggering setup result indicating that the EEC Triggering Service is supported.
+If successfully supported, the ECS includes also Triggering Service ID in the response.
+Otherwise, the result with failure cause is included without the Triggering Service ID.

 If the service provisioning response contains a list of ECS configuration information, the EEC may initiate service provisioning procedure with one or more ECS(s) provided in the response.
 If the UE is roaming to a V-PLMN and the ECS configuration information includes V-PLMN ID in the list of Supported PLMN ID(s), the EEC establishes a connection with the V-ECS as specified in 3GPP TS 23.548 [20].
 The connection with the V-ECS can be a HR-SBO PDU session or an LBO PDU session based on the information received from the ECS.